1000 Friends Board of Directors

-Nolan is an Urban Designer with Zimmer Gunsul Frasca Architects, where he specializes in mixed-use and transit-oriented development.
+Nolan is Associate Partner and Director of Planning and Urban Design at Zimmer Gunsul Frasca Architects, where he specializes in mixed-use and transit-oriented development.
 He left Portland to attend Colgate University, where he developed a passion for urban planning, and a desire to return to help protect Oregon's world-renowned reputation for livable communities and environmental stewardship.
 On the way home, he stopped to work as a policy assistant to Congressman Earl Blumenauer in Washington, DC, and earned a Master of City Planning and a Certificate of Real Estate Design and Development at the University of Pennsylvania’s School of Design.
 Nolan also serves on the boards of the Bus Project and the Center for Innovative School Facilities.

 Business Owner, Hillsboro